Communities

 Caveat: real names

-Peter Taylor‭ wrote over 2 years ago
+Peter Taylor‭ wrote almost 3 years ago

 People should probably be allowed to use their real name, even if it coincides with a historical figure.
 I personally know a César, and although it's not so common for Spanish names to include two given names (outside a handful of specific common pairs), I wouldn't be surprised if there are living people whose parents named them Julio César.
 More contemporaneously, there are plenty of living people (particularly from Latin America) named Lenin.

-Lundin‭ wrote over 2 years ago
+Lundin‭ wrote almost 3 years ago

 Peter Taylor‭ I think moderators should be able to use common sense here, just as we expect users to pick user names using common sense.
 If I was a user and my name was Lenin, I would surely be aware of the historical figure and pick a more explicit name, Julio Lenin or whatever applies.
 Also I suspect that the accent aigu might be present?
 That is, Lénin, or...?

-Peter Taylor‭ wrote over 2 years ago
+Peter Taylor‭ wrote almost 3 years ago

 Lenín, so potentially overlookable.

-Lundin‭ wrote over 2 years ago
+Lundin‭ wrote almost 3 years ago

 Peter Taylor‭ Either way, I think such users can get a friendly nudge to pick another user name.
 On less tolerant platforms such names might just get outright rejected/banned.
 But then of course almost everything means something bad in some other language or context, so it has to be within reason.

-Peter Mortensen‭ wrote about 2 years ago
+Peter Mortensen‭ wrote over 2 years ago

 It is the same origin, but the spelling is different in English for the first example: Julius Caesar.
 And there is also the acute accent difference.
 Shouldn't that be enough to disambiguate?